 Question: 1 / 400

-What is the role of discharge piping in a dry chemical system?
+What is the role of a pressure gauge in a dry chemical extinguishing system?

 Get further explanation with Examzify DeepDiveBeta